 The courtyard of the Robert Mondavi Institute for Wine and Food Science, home to the UC Davis Good Life Garden since 2008, quickly became a popular venue for weddings and high-profile university events thanks to the gorgeous, well-maintained, ever-changing edible landscape.

-- In addition, we are building a volunteer team (similar to the volunteer teams that work elsewhere in the Arboretum) specifically for this garden.
-These volunteer gardeners will have the opportunity to work with our horticultural staff, develop new edible landscaping skills, and meet people who share their interests.
+In addition, we have volunteers who help to steward this garden (similar to the volunteer teams that work elsewhere in the Arboretum).
+These volunteer gardeners have the opportunity to work with our horticultural staff, develop new edible landscaping skills, and meet people who share their interests.